 Defending PC 422(a) Charges

-- Insufficient Evidence: Criminal threats charges are largely based evidence of a single person making an allegation without any corroborating evidence.
-This also known as “he said she said” evidence and although legally sufficient, it may not be enough to convince a jury beyond a reasonable doubt.
+Criminal threat charges are largely based on evidence of a single person making an allegation without any corroborating evidence.
+This is also known as “he said she said” evidence and although legally sufficient, it may not be enough to convince a jury beyond a reasonable doubt.
 Especially when motivations to lie are revealed calling into question the validity of the accuser’s testimony.

-- Lack of Intent: Conveying a threat requires a person to harbor the specific intent that the statement be understood as a threat.
+Conveying a threat requires a person to harbor the specific intent that the statement is understood as a threat.
 However, there are instances where someone may make a statement jokingly or in jest or for harassment purposes and therefore lack the requisite intent.

-- Ambiguous: Statements of “I’m going to get you” may not be legally sufficient to convey a threat since it’s too vague to interpret.
-The crime constitutionally requires a clear and specific threat versus an unascertainable statement having different construable meanings.
+Statements of “I’m going to get you” may not be legally sufficient to convey a threat since it’s too vague to interpret.
+The crime constitutionally requires a clear and specific threat versus a vague statement having different construable meanings.

 Punishment & Sentencing